Hegseth defends Trump's firings of Pentagon leaders and says there may be more dismissals

 Hegseth was also asked on Fox News about officials potentially compiling lists of more defense officials they plan to fire.
 He said there was no list but suggested that more dismissals could indeed be coming.

 “We have a very keen eye towards military leadership and their willingness to follow lawful order," Hegseth said.
 “Joe Biden gave lawful orders.
-A lot of them are really bad” and that things like COVID vaccine mandates “eroded” the military ideologically
+A lot of them are really bad," he said, adding that things like COVID vaccine mandates “eroded” the military ideologically

-“President Trump has given another set of lawful orders and they will be followed," the defense secretary said.
+“President Trump has given another set of lawful orders and they will be followed," Hegseth said.
 "If they're not followed then those officers will find the door.”

 Credit: AP